cypher139/ch/dev/LocalPackages/DispenserReLoader/ReadMe.txt

--SKCompat extension (for accessing WorldEdit selection data in CH) -Vault plugin (for access to your economy plugin) -CHVault extension (For accessing economy functions in CH) Download CommandHelper extensions from http://forum.enginehub.org/threads/where-did-worldedit-and-worldguard-functions-go.15844/
-Install CommandHelper extensions by saving the extension .jar file to <server root>/plugins/CommandHelper/extensions.
+-SKCompat extension (for accessing WorldEdit selection data in CH) -Vault plugin (for access to your economy plugin) -CHVault extension (For accessing economy functions in CH) Download CommandHelper extensions from https://letsbuild.net/jenkins/job/CHVault/ Install CommandHelper extensions by saving the extension .jar file to <server root>/plugins/CommandHelper/extensions.

-You can check the status of installed extensions by typing /rlversion.
+ --You can check the status of installed extensions by typing /rladmin info.

 For a list of permissions, see permissions.txt

-Note: This script uses CommandHelper plugin features that are not present in CH versions 3.3.0 or prior, you must use version 3.3.1 dev builds or higher.
-Since 3.3.0 doesn't run on newer servers anymore, this shouldn't be much of an issue.
+Note: This script uses CommandHelper plugin features and newer Minecraft item name IDs that are not present in CH versions 3.3.4 or prior, you must use version 3.3.5 builds or higher.